 Created by T. Jefferson Parker

-T. Jefferson Parker is one of those authors I've been reading off and on for years, since I first spotted the DayGlo colours of the paperback edition of Laguana Heat beckoning to me from a spinner rack sometime in the eighties.
-Through the years, I've followed his broken and damaged SoCal characters through hell and back, torn through Iron River, heard the call of Silent Joe and absolutely raved to anyone who would listen about California Girl, which I would argue is still some sort of heart-shredding masterpiece–the rancid side of all that sun sun sun and fun fun fun.
+T. Jefferson Parker is one of those authors I’ve been reading off and on for years, since I first spotted the DayGlo colours of the paperback edition of Laguana Heat beckoning to me from a spinner rack sometime in the eighties.
+Through the years, I’ve followed his broken and damaged SoCal characters through hell and back, torn through Iron River, heard the call of Silent Joe and absolutely raved to anyone who would listen about California Girl, which I would argue is still some sort of heart-shredding masterpiece–the rancid side of all that sun sun sun and fun fun fun.
 Parker’s turf has almost always been cops and the damage they do and have done to them, although the large cast of characters he uses draw from all over society.
 But he rarely writes about private eyes.
 Hence my on-and-off reading of his work.

-He's functioning, though -- or at least until he's hired to track down a young Air Force vet who's escaped from a mental institution.
-As the lies pile up, Roland's past threatens to catch up with him, as old wounds are pried open.
+He’s functioning, though — or at least until he’s hired to track down a young Air Force vet who’s escaped from a mental institution.
+As the lies pile up, Roland’s past threatens to catch up with him, as old wounds are pried open.
 Not that he apparently learns– he’s back in the Shamus Game in 2018’s Swift Vengeance and a couple of other sequels.
 Some guys never learn.